L-spaces, taut foliations, and graph manifolds: Notions of simplicity

-\begin{definition} \cite[Definition 4.19]{HW} A manifold with torus boundary $M$ is of simple loop-type if it is of loop-type and, for some choice of parametrizing curves $\alpha$ and $\beta$, $\CFD(M, \alpha, \beta)$ is expressible in the letters $\bar{c}_k$, $d_k$, and $e$. \end{definition}
+\begin{definition} \cite[Definition 4.19]{HW} A manifold with torus boundary $M$ is of simple loop-type if it is of loop-type, the number of connected components of the graph is equal to the number of \(spin^c\) structures on \(M\), and for some choice of parametrizing curves $\alpha$ and $\beta$, $\CFD(M, \alpha, \beta)$ is expressible in the letters $\bar{c}_k$, $d_k$, and $e$. \end{definition}

 \begin{proposition} \(M\) is Floer simple if and only if \(M\) is of simple loop-type. \end{proposition}

 \begin{proof} The bordered Floer homology of a Floer simple manifold \(M\) was explicitly computed in \cite[Proposition 3.9]{RR} for an appropriate choice of parametrization \((\alpha, \beta)\).
 In the course of the proof, it is shown that \(\CFD(M,\alpha,\beta)\) is composed of puzzle pieces of type \(\bar c_k\).
 Thus to see that \(M\) is of simple loop type, we need only check that the number of loops is equal to the number of \(spin^c\) structures on \(M\), which is \(|H^2(M;\bZ)| = |H_1(M,\partial M;\bZ)| = |H_1(M;\bZ)/\langle \alpha, \beta \rangle| \).